Euro-BioImaging/EuBI-Bridge/docs/gui.md

 The recordings are attached to the
 [v0.1.2-media release](https://github.com/Euro-BioImaging/EuBI-Bridge/releases/tag/v0.1.2-media).
-They are not part of the repository, so cloning or installing the package does not download them.
+They are not part of the repository, so cloning or pip-installing the package does not download them.